UnionInternationalCheminsdeFer/OSDM/_posts/2021-04-09-Sqills-S3-implements-OSDM-Online.md

 relatively easy the OSDM-online standard could be implemented, and look forward to see partners follow soon.
 It proves that for a capable back-end system, the OSDM-online interface covers all relevant principles well.
-The ticket distributors in the OSDM workgroup can now prepare to actually integrate the API based on this first implementation.
-A big step forward in the **European Year of Rail** and public transportation in general, as OSDM has been designed to accomplish multi-modal mobility solutions.”*
+The ticket distributors in the OSDM working group can now prepare to actually integrate the API based on this first implementation.
+A big step forward in the **European Year of Rail** and public transportation in general, as OSDM has been designed to accomplish multi-modal mobility solutions as well.”*

 Johan Nieuwerth, Sqills Founder & S3 Product Owner, said: